octavio67/WritersIonicExpressSequelize/README.md

 - cd existing_folder

-- git clone [Repository Link], them you get a 'Escritores' folder that contains 'backend' and 'frontend' folders
+- git clone [Repository Link], them you get a 'WritersIonicExpressSequelize-master' folder that contains 'backend' and 'frontend' folders

 - Import db_writers_writers.sql from your favourite Database Management System.